How Immunohistochemistry Staining Works & How We Save You Time & Money

 IHC Stainer Preparation, Benefits, & Price

-There are different approaches and variations in immunohistochemistry, however, the main preparative steps for staining are as follows:
+There are different approaches and variations in immunohistochemistry, however, the main preparative steps are as follows:

 A tissue sample must be obtained for the diagnosis from a patient.
 Upon excising, this sample must undergo a process of fixation.
 This is done using either physical or chemical methods.
 Depending on the type of tissue being studied, a specific method is generally preferred.
 Fixation is important because it maintains the tissue structure and ensures antigenicity, the availability of antigens to be detected.